 Black Friday is coming up fast.
 Are you ready for it?

-I'll be giving you the strategies we've used with clients to drive 30% increases in Black Friday sales.
+I’ll be giving you the strategies we’ve used with clients to drive 30% increases in Black Friday sales.
 These are proven Black Friday marketing strategies that your business should be using.

 The first thing is to get your brand out there and get it seen by prospective customers.

 The easiest way to do that is through social media and advertising.

 This section will cover promoting your brand on Facebook, with Facebook Ads, and with Google Ads.

 You should start promoting your Black Friday deals at least a week before the day itself.